Review 625: Encanto

 Magical realism and Transgenerational trauma run deep in Encanto's narrative.

-Directors Byron Howard and Jared Bush's animation direction is the score by Germaine Franco is lovely, the songs by Lin-Manuel Miranda are wonderfully catchy, the production design is excellent (the Madrigal's casita is very much a character itself, given that its sentient, brimming with life and magic keeping the Madrigal family safe for the years and now for mysterious reasons is now breaking down), the character design is fantastic, the colours are rich, it's fast paced
+Directors Byron Howard and Jared Bush's animation direction is the score by Germaine Franco is lovely, the songs by Lin-Manuel Miranda are wonderfully catchy, the production design is excellent (the Madrigal's casita is very much a character itself, given that its sentient, brimming with life and magic keeping the Madrigal family safe for the years and now for mysterious reasons is now breaking down), the character design is fantastic, the colours are rich the gold to the red, purple and blue flowers to the tiles of different shades of brown and the green of the trees it's fast paced

-At the centre of Encanto is Brooklyn Nine-Nine's Stephanie Beatriz playing Maribel Madrigal, an ordinary girl in a family of extraordinaries, she is looked down by her family and but the one thing that sets Maribel apart from the rest of her family is that she's deeply emotional and incredibly empathetic.
+At the centre of Encanto is Brooklyn Nine-Nine's Stephanie Beatriz playing Maribel Madrigal, an ordinary girl in a family of extraordinaries, she is looked down by her family and she's still figuring herself out but the one thing that sets Maribel apart from the rest of her family is that she's deeply emotional and incredibly empathetic.

 Guerrero & Darrow both get their own individual moments to shine Guerrero’s Isabela particularly stands as being the "golden child" archetype